-- 1. The pay freeze originally took effect on the first day of the first pay period beginning after the January 17, 2014, date of enactment of the Act.
+- 1. The pay freeze originally took effect on the first day of the first pay period beginning after the January 17, 2014, date of enactment of Public Law 113-76.
 For employees on the standard biweekly pay period cycle, the effective date was January 26, 2014. - 2.
-Under the current continuing resolution, the pay freeze is continuing through April 28, 2017, or the date of enactment of new Financial Services and General Government appropriations legislation.
-(See section A of this attachment.) - 3.
+Unless extended by new legislation, the pay freeze expires at the end of the last pay period that begins in calendar year 2017.
+For employees on the standard biweekly pay period cycle, that last pay period begins on December 24, 2017, and ends on January 6, 2018. - 3.
 The pay freeze applies based on when pay is earned, not when it is paid.
 A pay increase is considered to be "received" when it takes effect, not when it is reflected in a salary payment.